DinoChiesa/ApiLoadGen/README.md

 - OPTIONS and HEAD are not yet supported as verbs in the requests that comprise a job
 - The settings for the job store are hardcoded to an open App Services app under my personal account.
 - The companion UI to manage job definitions is pretty limited.
-- Currently no way to set a variable X-Forwarded-For header.
+- Currently there is no way to set a variable X-Forwarded-For header.
 There will be a way to allow a weighted-random selection of XFF.
 - starting a job with a non-existent job id results in {"message":"ok"} response.
 Expected: 400 {"message":"no such job"}
 - all requests in all sequences included in a job must point to the same API server.
+This is an unnecessary restriction.
-- there's a glaring race condition when stopping jobs; if you request a stop while a job is running, it will be ignored.
+- there's a glaring race condition when stopping jobs; if you request a stop while a job is in-process (and not waiting), it will be ignored.
 - the angularjs client app connects directly to App Services to authenticate.
 It should authn through the loadgen server. (not implemented yet)
+- the extracts get access to only the response body.
+Should also be able to access response headers.
+- Does not handle XML requests or responses, or anything non-JSON